-An incident is considered Inmate-on-Inmate Abuse/Assault when any sexually abusive behavior occurs between two or more inmates.
-An incident is considered Staff-on-Inmate Abuse/Assault when any sexually abusive behavior is initiated by a staff member toward one or more inmates.
-It is also considered Staff-on-Inmate Abuse/Assault if a staff member willingly engages in sexual acts or contacts that are initiated by an inmate.
+Inmate-on-Inmate Abuse/Assault is considered when any sexually abusive behavior occurs between two or more inmates.
+Staff-on-Inmate Abuse/Assault is considered when any sexually abusive behavior is initiated by a staff member toward one or more inmates.
+It is also considered Staff-on-Inmate Abuse/Assault if a staff member willingly engages in sexual acts or contacts initiated by an inmate.